lwangvaleo/click_calib/README.md

 # Click-Calib: A Robust Extrinsic Calibration Method for Surround-View Systems

 This is the official code repository for our paper Click-Calib.
+The example data (images & calibrations) are from the public dataset [WoodScape](https://github.com/valeoai/WoodScape).

 ![Click-Calib](assets/click-calib.png)

+## Python environment setup

+Click-Calib requires Python 3.7 or later.
+Run the following command in your terminal to install the required packages:

+`pip install -r requirements.txt`

-## Requirements
+## Usage Guide

-Please refer to requirements.txt

-## How to use

 ### Step 1: Initialize extrinsic calibration

-To ensure the optimization convergence, a initial guess of the Surround-View System (SVS) calibration needs to be provided.
-You can just take the nominal pose of each camera, or manually adjust each camera's pose to achieve a reasonably good BEV image.
-We will provide this manual adjustment tool later.
+To ensure the optimization convergence, an initial guess of the Surround-View System (SVS) extrinsic calibration needs to be provided.
+You can either use the nominal pose of each camera or manually adjust each camera's pose to achieve a reasonably good BEV image.
+In this demo code, we use the original calibration from WoodScape as the initial values for simplicity.

 ### Step 2: Select keypoints

 Use the click_points.py script to click keypoints in each pair of adjacent camera images.
 Ensure both images have an equal number of selected keypoints.
-When you finish clicking, just close the GUI window and the selected keypoints will be printed out.
+After you finish clicking, simply close the GUI window; the selected keypoints will then be printed out.
 To achieve good calibration, at least 10 points need be selected for each pair of adjacent cameras.
+If you prefer not to select points yourself, you can skip this step and use our pre-selected keypoints provided in optimize.py.

 ### Step 3: Optimize

-Copy and paste the kepoints from click_points.py to optimize.py, then run optimize.py.
+Copy and paste the keypoints from click_points.py to optimize.py, then run optimize.py.
 The optimization process should take about 5 to 30 seconds.
-If it takes too long time or results in a large Mean Distance Error (MDE), this indicate a failure to converge.
+If it takes too long time or results in a large Mean Distance Error (MDE), this indicates a failure to converge.
 In such cases, check your initial extrinsics or other settings (e.g., number of selected keypoints).

 ### (Optional) Step 4: Generate BEV images